BasThomas/basthomas.github.io/cv.md

 Concerts is an app, written in Swift, providing touring information for the artists you know and love.

-The app lets you "follow" artists and see when and where they are touring, RSVP to events, and even buy tickets right from the app.

 ## Other experience

 #### Open Source Software